LilikoUchida-930/ME0021---Mechanics-II/README.md

 "Math Model.pdf" -- Calculations and FBD of the mechanism

-"Mathematical Model" -- Python code for generating plots of B velocities. s
+"Mathematical Model" -- Python code for generating plots of B velocities.

+"B velocity plot" -- resulting plot when sample code with sample phi function is run.